 - 5. Can the criminal record be sealed?

-Reckless endangerment is when a person recklessly engages in conduct that creates a substantial risk of serious bodily injury to another.1
+- that created a substantial risk of serious bodily injury to another.1

-An example is discarding a lit cigarette on a pile of dry grass in front of an occupied house.
-Dropping the cigarette on dry grass is reckless since there is a big risk it would start a fire.
-And it is endangerment because the fire could seriously hurt the occupants inside the house.
+An example of reckless endangerment is discarding a lit cigarette on a pile of dry grass in front of an occupied house.
+Dropping the cigarette on dry grass is reckless since there is a significant risk it would start a fire.
+Plus it is endangerment because the fire could seriously hurt the occupants inside the house.

 Reckless conduct is a gross deviation from the standard of care that a reasonable person would exercise.
 People are reckless when they consciously disregard a significant risk they created.